The moon isn’t made of green cheese. However, the Earth is.

 What your client needs to keep them 100 percent safe 99.999999 percent of the time is a three-tier backup system.

 Tier 2 is an offsite BDR.
 Your client can switch to it at the press of a button in a matter of seconds should the original fail.

 Tier 3 is a Cloud-based backup that can kick in if either of the other tiers fails.

-Even a home user should take our advice.
+This isn’t just advice for professionals in the field of managed IT services, though.
+This is advice for everybody, from all walks of life, from any industry to the folks at home.
 Your Mac may have a Time Machine backup to another external hard drive, for example, but if there’s a fire or flood or break-in, you’ll be out of luck.
 Combining both a local backup (an external hard drive or a NAS device, if you’re really serious) and cloud backup will prevent you from suffering a Muenster-ous data loss situation.